launix-de/memcp/README.md

 <span style="color: #26A269">&gt;</span>
 </pre>

-now you can do experiments like:
+now you can type any scheme expression like:

 <pre><span style="color: #26A269">&gt;</span> (+ 1 2)
 <span style="color: #C01C28">=</span> 3